kawilliams/kawilliams.github.io/teaching/hci/homework/good-bad-design.md

 <input type="checkbox"> Included clear photos/screenshots for both examples.

-<input type="checkbox"> Addressed Who, When/Why, and What makes it good/bad for both examples.
+<input type="checkbox"> Addressed Who is using the design, When/Why are they using it, and What makes it good/bad for both examples.

 <input type="checkbox"> Added 1 complete slide to the shared Google Slides deck.